Home

 Besides hitting, I am also available for beginner and intermediate baseball pitching lessons.
 I teach a combination of the pitching systems used by two of the best-known pitching coaches in the profession, Tom House (National Pitching Association) and Ron Wolforth (Texas Baseball Ranch).
 I have spent time with both coaches face-to-face, attended their camps, and observed them working with youth pitchers.
 I have also studied their supporting materials to supplement what I learned.

 My pitching lessons focus on basic mechanics.
-My goals are to prevent throwing pain, increase velocity, and develop command.
+My goals are to improve stability, connection, and separation to prevent throwing pain, increase velocity, and develop command.
 Players are evaluated using slow-motion video to identify any inefficiencies and disconnections in their pitching motion.
 Drills are recommended to correct these problems.
-You can find more information about pitching lessons here.
+You can find more information about pitching lessons here

 WHAT I DO NOT TEACH

-I do not teach or ask players to do anything related to strength training such as weight lifting, plyometrics, weighted balls, resistance bands, etc. Strength training is necessary to increase power and velocity once mechanical problems are corrected and the body is swinging the bat or throwing the ball with maximum efficiency.
-However, strength training is beyond my level of expertise and should be supervised by someone with the proper credentials, education, and experience to avoid injury.
+I do not teach or ask players to do anything involving weight lifting, plyometrics, weighted balls, resistance bands, etc. These types of training are beyond my level of expertise and should be supervised by someone with the proper credentials, education, and experience to avoid injury.